-- 5.1 No resolution passed at a meeting shall be deemed passed unless a simple majority of the Committee present and voting at such meetings shall have voted in favor of such resolution. - 5.2 Where there is an equality of votes, the Chairman shall have a second or casting vote.
+- No resolution passed at a meeting shall be deemed passed unless a simple majority of the Committee present and voting at such meetings shall have voted in favour of such resolution; - Where there is an equality of votes, the Chairperson shall have a second or casting vote.

-- 6.1 Subject to any restrictions imposed by law, (and not requiring approval for a financial expenditure from the Board) the Committee is authorised to seek any information it requires. - 6.2 The Committee is authorised to investigate any activity within its terms of reference.
+- Subject to any restrictions imposed by law, (and not requiring approval for a financial expenditure from the Board) the Committee is authorised to seek any information it requires; - The Committee is authorised to investigate any activity within its terms of reference.
 It will have full access to all information and is authorised to seek any information it requires from any employee (both directly and indirectly employed) and all employees are directed to co-operate with any request made by the Committee.
-Representatives of the HSE may also be invited to co-operate with the Committee. - 6.3 At the expense of the Mercy University Hospital, the Committee is authorised to obtain outside legal or other independent professional advice and to secure attendance of outsiders with relevant experience and expertise if it considers this necessary.
+Representatives of the HSE may also be invited to co-operate with the Committee; - At the expense of the Mercy University Hospital, the Committee is authorised to obtain outside legal or other independent professional advice and to secure attendance of outsiders with relevant experience and expertise if it considers this necessary.

-7.1 The Committee shall meet at least twice in the course of each year to coincide with meetings of the Board of Directors of the Mercy University Hospital and at other such times as the Chairperson of the Committee shall require.
+The Committee shall meet at least twice in the course of each year to coincide with meetings of the Board of Directors of the Mercy University Hospital and at other such times as the Chairperson of the Committee shall require.

-- 8.1 The Secretary of the Committee shall convene meetings of the Committee at the request of the Chairperson and shall give members not less than three days' notice of forthcoming meetings and shall draw up the agenda in consultation with the Chairperson. - 8.2 The Chairperson shall have discretionary power to call a special meeting.
-Not less than three days' notice shall be given to every member of such special meeting and the business to be transacted thereat shall be clearly stated. - 8.3 Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed shall be forwarded to each member of the Committee and any other person required to attend within a reasonable time prior to the date of the meeting.
+- The Secretary of the Committee shall convene meetings of the Committee at the request of the Chairperson and shall give members not less than three days' notice of forthcoming meetings and shall draw up the agenda in consultation with the Chairperson; - The Chairperson shall have discretionary power to call a special meeting.
+Not less than three days' notice shall be given to every member of such special meeting and the business to be transacted thereat shall be clearly stated; - Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed shall be forwarded to each member of the Committee and any other person required to attend within a reasonable time prior to the date of the meeting.

-9.1 The Secretary shall minute the proceedings and resolutions of all the meetings of the Committee including recording the name of those present and in attendance.

-- 9.2 The Secretary should ascertain, at the beginning of each meeting, the existence of any conflicts of interest and minute them accordingly. - 9.3 Minutes of Committee meetings shall be circulated promptly to all members of the Committee and all members of the Board.
+- The Secretary shall minute the proceedings and resolutions of all the meetings of the Committee including recording the name of those present and in attendance; - The Secretary should ascertain, at the beginning of each meeting, the existence of any conflicts of interest and minute them accordingly; - Minutes of Committee meetings shall be circulated promptly to all members of the Committee and all members of the Board.

-10.1 Only Members of the Committee have the right to attend Committee meetings.
+Only Members of the Committee have the right to attend Committee meetings.
 However, other individuals such as the CEO, Head of HR, and advisers may be invited to attend for all or part of any meeting, as and when appropriate.

-11.1 The Chairman of the Committee shall attend the Annual General Meeting of the Company to answer any questions the Members might have on the Committee's activities.
+The Chairperson of the Committee shall attend the Annual General Meeting of the Company to answer any questions the Members might have on the Committee's activities.